AlxHnr/libvirt-sandbox-environments/README.md

 # Defining VMs

-Create a directory in `./vm-configs/` named after the VM to create and configure it as described below.
+Create a directory, e.g. in `./vm-configs/`, named after the VM to create and configure it as described below.
 Then run `./setup-vms.sh ./vm-configs/`.
 Here is an example config to be placed in `./vm-configs/YOUR_VM_NAME/config`:

 ```
-color=bbbbbb
-cores=ALL
+cores=8
 memory=4096
 disksize=16
+color=03bbaf
 sound+microphone
 internet
 root_tty2